1587/speaking-exam/00-part2.md

 ```
 The picture is taken in front of a Grocery /ˈɡroʊsəri/ store.

 many people are walking past the store.

-a man is sitting in a chair at the door, it seems that he is the shopkeeper.
+a man is sitting on a chair at the door, it seems that he is the shopkeeper.
-besides him, two people are shaking their hands.
+besides him, there are two people shaking their hands.
 i can also see many goods are hanging in front of the shop.
 ```